unparalleled-js/docs-1/developing-connectors/sdk-2/authentication/oauth2-authentication.md

   },
 }
 ```

-## apply
-Synonym of the `credentials` block: Basically how to apply the credentials to an action/trigger/test request.
+> In cases where you plan to share your connector with others and do not want to expose your personal client ID and secret, you may ask users of your connector supply their own client IDs and secrets by declaring fields that accept these inputs.
+Check out our example below when we go through variations

+### apply:
 All requests made in actions, triggers, tests and pick lists will be applied with the credentials defined here.
 In the example above, the apply block pulls the `token` field directly from user input fields in the `connection` object.

 Here are a list of accepted inputs into the apply block